Squarific/gpt-cobuilder/README.md

 - Review and edit the generated message to suit your specific requirements.

 ## Plans
+- Ask for clarification if it is not possible to generate a good request
 - Stream response
 - Read response and transform into a change suggestion
 - Maybe keep some statistics like total token count ever